timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 # and reducing abundance by 50% in the event of disturbance
 for (t in 2:length(times)){
   for (s in 1:dim(state1)[2]){
+    # This is the calculation of population growth and competition in cells 1 and 2, as before
     state1[t,s] <- state1[(t-1),s] + pars$r * state1[(t-1),s] - state1[(t-1),s] *
       sum(pars$alpha[s,1:dim(state1)[2]] * state1[(t-1),])
     state2[t,s] <- state2[(t-1),s] + pars$r * state2[(t-1),s] - state2[(t-1),s] *